carlbunn/rfid-musicbox/README.md

 By this point, you should have compiled the firmware and uploaded it to the NodeMCU.

+## Setup
+1. After the firmware is uploaded and installed, look for a new wifi hotspot named `musicbox_setup` using your phone or computer
+2. Connect your device to the wifi hotspot, using the password `musicbox_setup`
+3. The hotspot should automatically connect you using a captive portal style web page, otherwise just point your browser to the IP `http://192.168.4.1/`
+4. Enter the details of/select your home Wifi network (along with network password) in the provided form, then click save
+5. The rfid-musicbox should now try to connect to your home Wifi network
+6. After a few seconds (/minutes) try to connect to `http://musicbox.local/` using your browser

+*Note: If you use an Android phone to connect to the ESP8266, you might find you have trouble connecting due to inconsistent support for mDNS in Android phones.
+As a workaround, try connecting using the IP address of the device which you can find using your Router or using an app like [Fing](https://www.fing.com/products/fing-app)*

 ## Physcial Installation
 I needed something that ensured the project box and electronics were all kept out of reach of my kids, and that they only had access to scan cards against a surface.
 Thankfully I had some Ikea cabinets installed under my TV that also happen to be directly underneath my loungeroom Sonos PLAYBAR.